yikster/aws-demo/README.md

 # urlcapture
 Capture urls with serverless, it based on  https://github.com/aoyama-val/webshot

+# selenium
+Load webpage json that contains urls, and get url contents and parse html to json, and save to excel file.

 # s3-bucket-policy
 Set specific s3 bucket GetObject/DeleteObject/PutObject for a user, Create user and attach policy to the user---